 About my work

-For more than 5 years, I am focusing on series approach and, more than ever, my aim is to share with others what I watched, saw and felt.
-By the way, the stories learnt from locals are so kind and sometimes strange that I cannot help stopping to transmit through photographs and storytellings.
+For more than 5 years, I have been focusing on series approach and, more than ever, my aim is to share with others what I watched, saw and felt.
+During my travels, the stories learnt from locals are cracking and sometimes strange that I cannot help stopping to transmit through photographs and short storytellings.

-From Boats, Fishermen and Passengers (BFP) targeting those boats used by fishermen led on the beaches to passengers who are travelling from islands to peninsulas, the wheel is done.
+From Boats, Fishermen and Passengers (BFP) targeting those boats used by fishermen led on the beaches to passengers who are travelling from islands to peninsulas and to mainlands, it looks like turning the wheel of life.

-Celebrating the 100 years anniversary of the World War I through covering the 4 years of this terrible event all along the front line and from statues mainly discovered in Belgium and France.
-One of my objective was to make them alive again as we did not see them anymore.
+Celebrating the 100 years anniversary of the World War I through covering the four years of this inhuman event across the front line and from memory statues mainly located in Belgium and France.
+One of my objectives was to make them alive again because of we do not notice them anymore.
+Through this projet, I discovered a lot about my family but it was not expected at the beginning.

 Discovering the Canal from Brussels and its history when it used to make trades with neighbours and to feed some of the locals with fishes.
 Nowadays, it is gonna to be populated again.

-And Landscapes, especially Celtic ones (because of my origins I guess), this is my way to feel free in front of the nature.
+And Landscapes, especially Celtic ones, this is my way to feel free in front of the nature.
 Mainly seas and rocks which represent a new born what I call "Natural Energy from the Sea and the Rock".

 More to discover through the series...